Ingress (TV series)

-Ingress (or Ingress: The Animation) is an anime television series based on Niantic's augmented reality mobile game of the same name.
+Ingress (or Ingress: The Animation) is a Japanese anime television series based on Niantic's augmented reality mobile game of the same name.
 The series aired from October to December 2018 on Fuji TV's brand new +Ultra programming block.
 It also premiered on Netflix on April 30, 2019.

 Plot

 The story follows special police investigator Makoto, who has the power to read the memories of objects he touches.
 While investigating a laboratory explosion that was researching an unknown substance called "Exotic Matter" (XM), he touches the ring of a woman who was the sole survivor of the explosion and sees a horrifying vision that embroils him in a massive conspiracy.